 How a Food Poisoning Lawyer Proves a Food Poisoning Claim

-Fault – that the food seller or processor did something wrong with regard to food processing, preparation, storage or handling;
+- Fault – that the food seller or processor did something wrong with regard to food processing, preparation, storage, or handling;

-Causation – the fault of the seller or processor caused the food to become contaminated and that the contaminated food actually caused the illness; and
+- Causation – the fault of the seller or processor caused the food to become contaminated and that the contaminated food actually caused the illness; and

-Damages – the harms and losses suffered by the victim as a result of consuming the contaminated food.
+- Damages – the harms and losses suffered by the victim as a result of consuming the contaminated food.

-This involves a number of disciplines including medicine, microbiology, epidemiology, sanitation, food safety and agriculture among others.
 Food poisoning lawsuits are complex and science-based.
 Because our lawyers have handled so many food poisoning cases, they have access to microbiologists and epidemiologists that may be needed as expert witnesses, and they have the legal and scientific knowledge necessary to understand and effectively utilize scientific evidence.